Book 3 of Europe's Largest Yearling Sale

 Download it FREE from here.

-Book 3 Of Tattersalls October Yearling Sale Concludes
+Tattersalls October Yearling Sale Concludes with Record Turnover

-At the conclusion of Book 3 of the 2015 Tattersalls October Yearling Sale, Tattersalls Chairman Edmond Mahony commented;
+At the conclusion of the 2016 Tattersalls October Yearling Sale, Tattersalls Chairman Edmond Mahony commented;

 Latest Press Releases